kjthebard/KeetHealthRepo/README.md

 "dev_keet" This is **very important** that the database be named the same.
 Otherwise the solution will not work!

 ## Python main runner
-Once you have created the database you can initialize the solution by using the main.py function.
+Once you have created the database you can initialize the solution by running the main.py function.
 This script utilized the classes written in the solution folder.
 This is where the magic happens!
 There are two classes, one to Load the data and another to Transform the data.
 I have commented my work (more on the transformation side) to show my thought process